 The night gathered translators, musicians and singers from various backgrounds and interests.
 In addition to literary translation students, people as diverse as musician Fanni Békési, who interpreted a friend’s Hungarian song into English, Trinity staff member Maria Copley and Prof Stefan Hutzler gathered in the centre’s crowded, cosy room.

-Participants had been rehearsing for a month and their selection included a wide range of styles, from traditional Spanish and Russian music to American indie folk bands, and also comprised a modern opera.
+Participants had been rehearsing for a month and their selection included a wide range of styles, from traditional Spanish and Russian music to American indie-folk bands, and also comprised a modern opera.
 Translations from and into Russian and Spanish were particularly popular, such as Liath Gleeson and her choir who sang a breath-taking English version of a Russian poem, or Irene Ruiz’s interpretation of Joan Manuel Serrat, “the Spanish Leonard Cohen”.
 Yet one of the highlights of this evening was Hutzler’s version of “Sympathy for the Devil” in German with electric guitar accompaniment.
+Speaking to one of the musicians after the performance, they explained the dedication it takes to play an instrument to that level and also informed guests that expensive electric guitars aren’t necessarily the best ones, which was interesting.

 Participants had the opportunity to produce short introductions unveiling their translation strategies and the cultural context in which each song originated.
 The audience engaged with this material and actively took part in the event by singing some chorus or discussing with the performers about what they accomplished.
 The fact that the original lyrics and the translation were displayed on a PowerPoint for people to follow the songs encouraged interaction and question.